1. Internal and External examiners

 Postgraduate students with teaching responsibilities may also act as internal examiners (see Use of University of Nottingham Students for Teaching).
 In respect of any assessment carried out by postgraduate students with teaching responsibilities, Heads of School should ensure that:

-such assessments as contribute to the final module/course mark:
+3. assessments that contribute to the final module/programme mark:

-such assessments which do not contribute to the final module/course mark are second marked where appropriate on a sampling basis by a member of academic staff.
+4. such assessments which do not contribute to the final module/programme mark are second marked where appropriate on a sampling basis by a member of academic staff.

 The University of Nottingham policy on Appointment and Responsibilities of External Examiners can be found online.
 Students should be informed by their School when and how they will receive results and the various stages of the process of distributing results.